-Characteristic Functions, the Normal Distribution and the Central Limit Theorem
+The Normal Distribution and the Central Limit Theorem

-The purpose of this chapter is to introduce the normal distribution, and to show that, in great generality, the distribution of averages of independent random variables approach a normal distribution as the number of summands get large (i.e., to prove a central limit theorem).
+The purpose of this chapter is to introduce the normal distribution, and to show that, in great generality, the distribution of averages of independent random variables approaches a normal distribution as the number of summands get large (i.e., to prove a central limit theorem).
+The proof of a weak law of large numbers follows a similar argument.